 BSc Business Management

 My name is Giorgos Mamantopoulos and I am a graduate student from the University of East Anglia where I was studying Business Management for three years as an UG degree.
-When I graduated from high school in Greece I started looking for educational opportunities abroad and it wasn't long until I realised that UEA had everything my 18-year-old, enthusiastic self was looking for at that time: The career prospects of UEA graduates were looking promising, Norwich Business School was a prestigious school – well-recognised around Europe, the Campus and the Sportspark were on the top in England, and most important to me, I have to be honest, were the rates of student satisfaction.
-UEA students were in the top 5 most satisfied student groups in England!
-I did not think second time.
+When I graduated from high school in Greece I started looking for educational opportunities abroad and it wasn't long until I realised that UEA had everything my 18-year-old, enthusiastic self was looking for at that time: The career prospects of UEA graduates were looking promising, Norwich Business School was a prestigious school – well-recognised around Europe, the Campus and the Sportspark were on the top in England, and most important to me.
 I applied, got my conditional offer, matched the conditions asked from me, and within two months from that point I was living inside the campus I used to see only in the UEA website.

 My student experience was fully on the move by the end of September 2009.
 I was to lucky to have created a big yet very close circle of English and international friends, with most of which I am still in contact and we visit each other in every opportunity, including people from my course, campus accommodation, and the International Student Society (ISS).
 With these people I had the chance to participate in plenty of events that were new for me, from International Parties and trips around Europe, to Paintballing and film/music-making!